redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

 Summary
 -------

-Using the [jobbR package](https://github.com/dashee87/jobbR) and web scraping, we retrieved data scientist and data analyst job descriptions and highlighted their different skill sets.
+Using the [jobbR package](https://github.com/dashee87/jobbR) and web scraping, we retrieved data scientist and data analyst job descriptions and visualised their different skill sets.
 Combining a bag-of-words model with a simple Naive Bayes classifier, we were able to predict (with approximately 90 % accuracy) the job type from the job description.

 As always, I've posted the R code [here](https://github.com/dashee87/blogScripts/tree/master/R).
 Thanks for reading!
 Please post your comments below!